grafana/grafana/docs/sources/auth/azuread.md

     - Description: Grafana OAuth
     - Expires: Never

-1. Click **Add** then copy the key value, this is the OAuth client secret.
+1. Click **Add**, then copy the key value.
+This is the OAuth client secret.

 1. Click **Manifest**.
    - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
 Without this configuration, all users would be assigned to the Viewer role.